** LEGAL UPDATE **

 As part of Joe Biden's campaign, the now-President-Elect published a plan for immigration that covers numerous topics, DACA among them.

-Because DACA was created by Executive Order (Obama’s) and nearly undone by Executive Order (Trump's), it can be reinstated by a Biden Executive Order pretty much as soon as he takes office, which is scheduled for January 20, 2021.
+Because DACA was created by Executive Order (Obama's) and nearly undone by Executive Order (Trump's), it could be reinstated by a Biden Executive Order; which he published immediately, on January 20, 2021.

-At a minimum, that should mean that the DACA program returns to what it was before.
-Eligible people should be able to continue to apply to renew their status, and others should be able to apply for the first time, just as soon as U.S. Citizenship and Immigration Services (USCIS) indicates it is accepting applications.
+The order is straightforward, simply telling the Department of Homeland Security (DHS) to "preserve and fortify" the DACA program as it was before.
+Eligible people should be able to continue to apply to renew their status, and others should be able to apply for the first time, following whatever instructions U.S. Citizenship and Immigration Services (USCIS) might issue with regard to accepting applications.